lbryio/lighthouse.js/README.md

 # Lighthouse - A lightning fast search for the LBRY blockchain

->Lighthouse is a lightning-fast advanced search engine API for publications on the lbrycrd with autocomplete capabilities.
+Lighthouse is a lightning-fast advanced search engine API for publications on the lbrycrd with autocomplete capabilities.
->The official lighthouse instance is live at https://lighthouse.lbry.io
+The official lighthouse instance is live at https://lighthouse.lbry.io

 ### What does Lighthouse consist of?

->1.
-Elasticsearch as a backend db server.
+1. Elasticsearch as a backend db server.
->2.
-LBRYimport, an importer that imports the claims into the Elasticsearch database.
+2. LBRYimport, an importer that imports the claims into the Elasticsearch database.
->3.
-Lighthouse API server, which serves the API and does all calculations about what to send to the end user.
+3. Lighthouse API server, which serves the API and does all calculations about what to send to the end user.
 ### API Documentation

 [The full API documentation](https://lbryio.github.io/lighthouse/)